Greetings. I’m Jessica.

 Passing the time

 Reading for pleasure is something I rarely get to do on my own, but I love to read to my husband when we’re on long drives.
-I adore George Eliot’s writing, and a new favorite novel is Pilgrim’s Inn by Elizabeth Goudge.
+I adore George Eliot’s writing (esp.
+Middlemarch, but give Silas Marner a try if you want something short).
+A recent delightful find was Pilgrim’s Inn by Elizabeth Goudge.

 Cookbook-wise, I’m exploring Flora Shedden’s Aran (also check out her first book, Gatherings), and continually return to Carla Oates’ The Beauty Chef and Sarah Britton’s My New Roots.